Thoughts on The Pedagogy of Politics

 This means running for office, supporting good elected officials, helming new civic initiatives as a member of private enterprise, or rejuvenating your neighborhood—and doing these things expeditiously.
 Where people do things civically today at all, they are too expensive and too slow.
 Take the example of the Union Square Partnership’s plan to redo Union Square in Manhattan.
 If you look in the FAQ section under the “What is the Union Square-14th Street District Vision Plan?” menu, you’ll see that their timeline is 10-20 years.
 That reflects a profound failure at all levels of civic society.
 On some level I’m sure some people involved are aware of that, because they hide their timeline in a non-obvious spot that isn’t susceptible to a control+F search.

 Some things have always taken a long time; the Empire State Building famously took two years to build, but the Brooklyn Bridge took 13 (the bridge was also built about 60 years prior).
-But the literal construction of New York City, its subways, and other huge improvements used to be achieved at what are now impossible speeds, with inferior material technology—but superior social technology (better government in some respects, better property right regimes, better land use laws, etc.) and superior culture (more people on net who have “getting things done quickly” as a personal goal, etc).
+But the literal construction of New York City, its subways, and other huge improvements used to be achieved at what are now impossible speeds, with inferior material technology—but superior social technology (better government in some respects, better property right regimes, better land use laws, etc.) and superior culture in a few ways (more people on net who have “getting things done quickly” as a personal goal, who also seek positions of relevant power, etc).

 We are running low on Citizens Who Build, the baseline constituent piece of any larger civic and political system that builds.
 See that essay, and especially footnote 3, for a detailed overview of what Americans used to be able to do with social technology.

 Not be belabor this footnote, but it’s my essay: a lot of people in NYC are simply too distracted optimizing for the wrong things to realize they’re neglecting the larger society.
 See Here’s the Problem with New York’s Young Professionals.